Removal of Tribal Nations to Oklahoma

 The Final Period, 1867–1892

-The end of the Civil War allowed another surge of Anglo-American settlement into the West, and again tribes were pressured onto reservations in the Indian Territory.
-In 1867 many of the tribes living in Kansas and Nebraska received new reservations by the Omnibus Treaty, while the Plains Tribes accepted reservations by the Medicine Lodge Treaty.
+The end of the Civil War allowed another surge of Anglo-American settlement into the West, and again tribal nations were pressured onto reservations in the Indian Territory.
+In 1867 many living in Kansas and Nebraska received new reservations by the Omnibus Treaty, while the Plains nations accepted reservations by the Medicine Lodge Treaty.
 The last people to receive a reservation were Geronimo and his fellow Chiricahua prisoners of war.

 - Apache, Lipan

 - Delaware, Eastern

 - Peoria (including Cahokia, Illinois, Kaskaskia, Michigamea, Tamaroa)

 - 1802 The Compact of 1802, also known as the Georgia Compact, promised to extinguish American Indian land title in the state of Georgia.

 - 1803The Louisiana Purchase: the United States buys the 828,000 square miles of land from France, which doubled the size of the US.

 Approximately one-fourth of the Cherokee Nation from the southeastern US voluntarily migrated to Arkansas Territory (attached to Missouri), settling between the White and Arkansas Rivers in northwest Arkansas.

 On December 7 the Territory of Missouri was organized by Congress.